-Female labor force participation is mainly driven by the value of women’s market wages versus the value of their non-market time.
-Labor force participation by women varies considerably across countries.
-To understand this international variation, one must further consider differences across countries in institutions, non-economic factors such as cultural norms, and public policies.
-Such differences provide important insights into what actions countries might take to further increase women’s participation in the labor market.
+Female labor force participation is mainly driven by the value of their market wages versus the value of their non-market time.
+Labor force participation varies considerably across countries.
+To understand this international variation, it is important to further consider differences across countries in institutions, non-economic factors such as cultural norms, and public policies.
+Such differences provide important insights into what actions countries might take to further increase women's participation in the labor market.

-Women’s economic activity outside the home translates into better outcomes for girls and women (improved health, reduced domestic violence for women), and society as a whole (greater economic growth).
+Women’s economic activity outside the home translates into improved outcomes for girls and women (improved health, reduced domestic violence for women), and society as a whole (greater economic growth).

-Women’s labor market activity—not just entry, but also long-term attachment—provides the path for women to participate in the top ranks of academia, industry, government, and the non-profit sector.
+Women’s labor market activity—not just entry, but also long-term attachment—provides the path for women to participate in the top echelons of academia, industry, government, and the non-profit sector.

 Family-friendly policies (e.g. family leave and childcare subsidies) encourage women’s labor force participation.

 Rising educational attainment by women does not always translate into increased labor force participation rates.